nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * You can find the contact you would want to change first with RemindMe's `find`, such that you can easily update the existing details.

-* You can use `t\ ` to remove all tags on the person you are editing!
+* You can use `t/` to remove all tags on the person you are editing!
 </div>

 Command: `edit INDEX n/NEW NAME [b/NEW BIRTHDAY] [t/NEW TAG]`